 Why sharing this KPI?

-Sharing this data with your investors, via an automated dashboard, facilitates your report creation, encourages a collaborative environment and maintain a transparent relationship.
+Sharing this data with your investors, via an automated dashboard or embedded dashboard, facilitates your report creation, encourages a collaborative environment and maintain a transparent relationship.
 Every representative will have access to the same data in real time, which facilitates exchanges and decision making.

 Regular comparison of your average rent with your market is essential, in order to ensure coherent rent prices.
 Being attentive to this KPI will enable you not to lose your good tenants to competitors – whose prices are more advantageous.
 On the other hand, if you rent prices are too low compared to your market, this could mean that you’re losing money.